42BV/spring-test-mvc/README.md

 Spring MVC Test Support
 =======================

-The goal of this project is to faciliate the creation of integration tests for _Spring MVC_ applications.
-At present it contains server-side support only but will have client-side support added as well.
+The goal of this project is to faciliate unit testing _Spring MVC_ controllers on the server side and client code on the client side that depends on the RestTemplate.

-This code is intended for inclusion in the `spring-test` module of the __Spring Framework__.
+This code will be included in the `spring-test` module of the __Spring Framework__.
 Its present home here allows us to evolve it on a flexible release schedule and with community feedback potentially accommodating a wide range of scenarios.

 Server-Side
 ===========